10% off your first Preventive Maintenance service.

 In the heating mode, low airflow causes the heat exchanger to overheat.
 Heat exchangers are designed to operate at temperature between 120F and 200F.
 At higher temperatures, the heat exchanger oxidizes, its life-span is reduced, or it cracks and breaks.
 In either case, It makes far more sense to replace air filters regularly than to replace a heat exchanger costing far more.

 Loose or broken drive belts cause the same problems that dirty filters cause. they cause the airflow through the equipment to be reduced below design limits.
 In addition, loose drive belts slip on the pulleys.
 This wears the groove in the pulley so that when the belt is replaced, the new belt is ruined in a shorter period of time by the worn pulleys.

 Once again during preventive maintenance we must replace the $15.00 belt on a regular basis or spend much more replacing pulleys. (mostly pertains to commercial AC units.)

 Air conditioning equipment is designed to operate between certain outdoor temperature limits.
 Cooling and condensing of the refrigerant vapour is designed to occur with a particular volume of air flowing through the condenser at a maximum outdoor ambient temperature.
 (Usually 115F)

 If the finned surfaces of the outdoor coils are fouled with dirt, the ability of these coils to transfer heat is reduced and the airflow through the condenser coil is reduced (blocked by dirt and dust).
 When the ability to transfer heat is reduced, the operating temperatures and pressures of the air conditioning unit increase.
 A unit, designed to operate at ambient temperatures of 115F or more, may stop operating at an outdoor temperature of 90F.
-Due to the reduced heat transfer capability, the operating temperatures and pressures within the unit exceed the manufacturer's safe limit and the unit shuts down.
+Due to the reduced heat transfer capability, over time operating temperatures and pressures within the unit rise untill they exceed the manufacturer's safe limit and the unit shuts down.